javierhndev/Voyager-Reference-Models/PyTorch/computer_vision/detection/ssd/README.md

 ## Overview

 The model is supported by Intel-Habana.
 More details can be found in their [repository](https://github.com/HabanaAI/Model-References/tree/1.13.0/PyTorch/computer_vision/detection/mlcommons/SSD/ssd).
-This tutorial uses SynapseAI v1.15.1.
+This tutorial uses SynapseAI v1.21.4 but uses last SSD version (1.19) supported by Intel-Gaudi.

 Single Shot MultiBox Detector (SSD) is an object detection network.
 For an input image, the network outputs a set of bounding boxes around the detected objects, along with their classes.